Praktica MTL 5B

 Practical MTL 5B.
 Notice the extrusion coming out at an angle from the camera’s body.
 The one immediately underneath the text “MTL 5B.”
 That’s the shutter button.
 A rather unusual position but it works quite well with this camera.

-If the electronics aren’t protected, changes in temperature can cause moisture to condensate on the electronics board, kind of like your lens or your car’s windshield.
+If the electronics aren’t protected, changes in temperature can cause moisture to condense on the electronics board, kind of like your lens or your car’s windshield.
 That moisture creates new connections where there shouldn’t be any, which can cause serious damage in extreme cases.
 In less severe cases, this condensation may cause the battery to drain very quickly.
 This happened to me once I left my Nikon in the hot car as I travelled the beautiful island of Azores; the camera ended up discharging its flash soon after I closed the door, which ate up all of its battery.
 A weather-sealed camera may have prevented this, but that’s a rare feature to find on a film camera.

 The mechanical camera has to have its multitude of springs, weights, gear, and metal parts operate harmoniously and precisely to expose a photo.
 Dust that creates friction and mechanical fatigue may cause shutter speed deviations after years in the attic.
 The good news is that film’s forgiving latitude makes those deviations imperceptible most of the time.
 And in the case the camera needs service — it’s much easier to find a repair shop that can take care of the mechanics rather than an old electronics board.